microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-publishing-container-offer/index.md

 Navigate to the **Offer listing** page in the left hand menu.

 1. In the the **Search results summary** section, enter some text.
-Here is some text you may copy and paste for this purpose.Of course you would use real verbage in your plan.
+Here is some text you may copy and paste for this purpose.Of course you would use real verbiage in your plan.

         Quis aute iure reprehenderit in voluptate ...